input-output-hk/mithril/docs/root/mithril/mithril-protocol/protocol.md

 :::note Note

 Note that if the individual signatures are broadcast to all parties, then each party can independently produce the certificates.
-In particular, the particular that performs aggregation is not required to have any particular knowledge, nor it is assumed to be honest.
+In particular, the party that performs aggregation is not required to have any specific knowledge, nor it is assumed to be honest.
 This means that _any_ third party that has access to the individual signatures can perform the signature aggregation.

 :::